 - PhD in Sociology (Goldsmiths, University of London)

-- Peace and conflict: the intersections of peace/conflict and development; time and temporalities in transitional and post-conflict societies; gender and peacebuilding.
+- Peace and conflict: the intersections of conflict and development; time and temporalities in transitional and post-conflict societies; gender and peacebuilding; environmental peacebuilding

-- Transitional justice, particular focusing on gender, development and inequalities.
+- Transitional justice, particularly focusing on gender, development and inequalities.

-- Governing development and development organisations: the role of NGOs in development and in civil society; monitoring and evaluation/audit culture in development; governmentality approaches to the study of development
+- Development governance: the role of NGOs in development and in civil society; monitoring and evaluation/audit culture in development; governmentality approaches to the study of development

-- The sociology of time, temperal domination and socio-temporal marginalisation
+- Time: The sociology of time, temporal domination and socio-temporal marginalisation

 Mueller-Hirth, N., & Oyola, S. R. (Eds.).
 (2018).
 Time and Temporality in Transitional and Post-Conflict Societies.
 Series: Routledge Advances in Sociology.
 Abingdon, Oxon: Routledge